tylersavitsky/tylersavitsky/README.md

 Currently working out of NYC.

 Previously worked in venture capital 🚀 and played professional soccer ⚽.
+My favorite team is Arsenal.

 Passionate about artificial intelligence 🤖, Large Language Models (LLMs), and deploying performant applications at scale ⚡ .